 You may have heard by now that Google has a program that benefits nonprofit organizations: Google for Nonprofits (clever naming, ea?)
-What you might not have know is that within their program options, there’s an offer to enroll into Google Ad Grants.
-And, if approved, you will be awarded with $10,000 (that’s not a typo) per month in Google Ad credit.
-And… should you exhaust that budget, two times within a six month period, you can then apply to receive the $40,000 (that’s not a typo either) per month Ad Grant (Grantspro).
+What you might not have known is that within their program options, there’s an offer to enroll in Google Ad Grants.
+And, if approved, you will be awarded $10,000 (that’s not a typo) per month in Google Ad credit.
+And… should you exhaust that budget, two times within a six-month period, you can then apply to receive the $40,000 per month Ad Grant (Grantspro).

 What does this mean to you?
 Well, you’ll no doubt get more traffic to your website.
-So when someone Google’s the phrase (for example): “Giving to the Homeless During the Holidays”, instead of coming up on some secondary (organic) results listing, you can float to the top where the paid Google Ads are.
-More visits to your website means more immediate donations, or more sign-ups to your mailing list—thus resulting in more long-term stakeholders to your organization.
+So when someone Googles the phrase (for example): “Giving to the Homeless During the Holidays,” instead of coming up on some secondary (organic) results listing, you can float to the top where the paid Google Ads are.
+More visits to your website means more immediate donations, or more sign-ups to your mailing list—thus resulting in more long-term stakeholders in your organization.

 Who can apply?
-Ad Grants if for select non-institutional 501(c)(3) nonprofits.
-However, the following type of organizations are not eligible: government entities, hospitals & medical groups, schools, childcare centers, academic institutions and universities.
+Most nonprofits.
+Ad Grants is for select non-institutional 501(c)(3) nonprofits.
+However, the following type of organizations are not eligible: government entities, hospitals & medical groups, schools, childcare centers, academic institutions, and universities.

-The process, though somewhat elementary, does take a bit of time and know-how with respects to preparing your Ad Grants application.
-(It’s less of a formal application then the ability to prove that you understand the ad placement mechanism and will actually fully engage yourself in the program.)
+The process, though somewhat elementary, does take a bit of time and know-how with respect to preparing your Ad Grants application.
+(It’s less of a formal application than the ability to prove that you understand the ad placement mechanism and will actually fully engage yourself in the program.)
 But once the application process is done, you’ll be ready to begin creating your ad Campaigns for immediate placement.
 It just takes a little bit of patience.

 Here are the basics to understand: